grpc/proposal/L17-c++-sync-server-exceptions.md

 implementations also do not take a performance hit from using `try` if there is no exception to catch.

-Users may want a different status code choice on exceptions.
+Users may want a different status code or error message choice on exceptions.
 Such users should create their own `try/catch` blocks in their method handlers and `return` the `Status` of their choice.

 ## Implementation